yalland-ubi/yalland-docs/contracts-design.md

 Initially, only the first mechanism is used.
 In the future, it will be completely replaced by a second one.
 ### Delegated decentralized verification (DDV)
-YST token Holders, whose main task is to decentralize UBI system governance, add or remove Verifiers by voting.
+YST token Holders, whose main task is to decentralize Yalland UBI system governance, add or remove Verifiers by voting.
 As a reward they receive a part of the YALL tokens emission from `Emission Reward Pool contract`.
 Each Verifier is a non-profit organization registered in the relevant jurisdiction in accordance with local laws.
 They identify UBI program participants and allow them to receive YALL tokens.
 For identification, they use documents, open sources and government databases.
 They also store personal data of participants strictly in accordance with local laws in a shared database.
 It is important to note that Verifiers must have a deposit, both in YALL and YST tokens.
 If the Verifier is removed, its security deposit is debited in favor of the YST Holders.
 ![Delegated decentralized verification](https://github.com/yalland-ubi/yalland-docs/blob/master/images/yalland-5.png)

+The main risk here is the dishonest behavior of one or more Verifiers, which can create non-existent personalities in order to obtain benefits.
+We solve this problem as follows:
+- Verifiers have a deposit that can be slashed and a constant income from their work;
+- Verifiers are organizations or notaries that may be held liable in accordance with the law;
+- Non-existent members can be identified based on their transaction analysis.
 ### Complete decentralized verification (CDV)
 TBD
 ### Verified user address change